AlertForce | Manual Handling Training Courses in Brisbane

 Before lifting, carrying, or pulling a heavy load, employees should assess the movement needed to complete the task, such as bending or holding an awkward posture.

 Workers learn how the body moves and the potential hazards of improperly carrying or lifting objects.
-The course also includes the steps needed for developing a relocation plan.
+The manual handling course in Brisbane also includes the steps needed for developing a relocation plan.

 After completing the program, attendees receive a certificate of completion.
-The certificate remains valid for two years.
+The manual handling certificate in Brisbane remains valid for two years.

 Workers can download and print the certificate after successful completion of the program.
 In most cases, training centres require attendees to download the certificate from a website.